nightmaredimple/libmot/README.md

 ## Tracktor

-Our proposed MIFT and MIFD will be released upon the acceptance on  ECCV20'
+Our proposed MIFT and MIFD will be released upon the acceptance

 In MOT Challenge, the MIFT tracktor is named as ISE-MOT, the MIFD detector is named as ISE-MOTDet.